LanaSina/open_questions/index.md

 7. How much engineering in a simulation is overengineering?
 When does the complexity of the setup exceed the complexity of the outputs?

 8. Domestication is a way to increase predictability over environmental conditions.
 Is the endpoint of domestication a fully predictable environment with at its core a domesticating species with arrested evolution syndrome?

+9. Does the evolution from mingled action/computation (eg: RNA world, pre-jacquard looms) systems to separated action and computation (eg: RNA-DNA separation, jacquard loom, the evolution of thought?) systems follow predictable rules?

+10. Is specialization = complexity?

+11. The less power you have on your environment the more you have to change yourself (adapt) to survive that environment.
+Corollary: an entity with complete power over the environment does not evolve.
+What does that mean for designing open ended simulations?